 Welcome to Adventures in Flavor!
 353 varieties of apples are here, in a wide range of colors, sizes, and (most importantly!) flavor.
 Most of the varieties are either very new or heritage/antique varieties.
 The following alphabetized list includes details of those varieties which have borne fruit, and we continually update descriptions where there are currently none as those new-to-us varieties start producing.
 Please note that many of our fruit varieties are grown in very limited quantities and will not be available at all farmers' market or CSA pickup location sites.

 Many people like to keep notes about the various varieties.
-We've made up a spreadsheet with the list of 70 of our varieties, descriptions, a rating system, and a place for notes.
-You are welcome to download this spreadsheet to use on your own computer at home - and feel free to then add more varieties which are not already on the spreadsheet.
+We've made up a spreadsheet with a list of 71 of our more-likely-to-be-seen varieties, complete with descriptions, a rating system, and a place for notes.
+You are welcome to download this spreadsheet to use on your own computer at home - and feel free to then add more varieties which are not already on the spreadsheet!
 (We recommend not printing it, as it would use a lot of paper!)
 To get the spreadsheet click here.

 If you'd like to sponsor a young tree, Click here.

 Apple Care 101: Please refrigerate all apples, preferably wrapped in a plastic bag to keep them from dehydrating.
 Apples that are not refrigerated will lose their flavor and crunchiness quickly, but if you prefer to eat apples at room temperature, only take out what you plan to use within a day or two for best eating quality.
 Early season varieties (before October 1st) will keep for a couple of weeks in the fridge.
 Late season varieties (after October 1st) will keep from one to three months in the fridge.